hyungmogu/udacity-cloud-devops-project-5/README.md

   - [Minikube](https://minikube.sigs.k8s.io/docs/start/) is Kubernetes running on local computer.
 The author will use this to test and simulate app before deploying to AWS EKS environment.
 - Convert server from monolith to microservices (Done)
 - Add rate limiter to microservices (Done)
+- Apply CI/CD using CircleCI (In Progress)
+- Apply Blue/Green Deployment
 - Apply Prometheus and Grafana to microservice
-- Add Ansible for initial cloud server setup (In Progress)
-- Work on AWS (In Progress)
-- Automate the creation of S3 and IAM if it doesn't exist (In Progress)
 - Make this app is easy to start and use locally by ordinary people (Done)
-- Apply CI/CD using CircleCI (In Progress)
 - Submit project

 ## Setup Instruction (General.
 Don't skip this step)